koenvervloesem/ruuvitag-demo/README.md

 sudo hcitool lescan
 ```

-Or you can run the RuuviStation app on a Android or iOS device and have a look at the MAC address in the tag settings of each RuuviTag.
+Or you can run the Ruuvi Station app [on Android](https://github.com/ruuvi/com.ruuvi.station) or [on iOS](https://github.com/ruuvi/com.ruuvi.station.ios) and have a look at the MAC address in the tag settings of each RuuviTag.

 The Node-RED flow and Grafana dashboard suppose that you have three tags, called `tag1`, `tag2` and `tag3`.
 So I suggest that initially you leave these names in `bt-mqtt-gateway/config.yaml`.
 After starting up the demo, you can always change the configuration.